Have a question or just want to learn more? We're here to help.

-Navy Social Workers connect those who serve and their family members to the care and support they need.
-Counsel individuals who are about to deploy and their families.
-Offer crisis intervention for those who have undergone a traumatic experience.
-Even lead workshops on a variety of topics, like transitioning from deployment to everyday life.
+Navy Social Workers support service members and their families in times of need.
+They often counsel people who are about to deploy, offer crisis intervention for those who have experienced something traumatic, and lead workshops on a variety of topics, such as transitioning from deployment to everyday life.

 As a Social Worker and Officer in the Navy Medical Service Corps, you will typically provide:

 As a Navy Social Worker, you’ll serve in a variety of locations, including Medical Treatment Facilities (MTF), Major Military Medical Centers, and Fleet and Family Support Centers throughout the world.